shairoz/MadNet/README.md

 # MadNet
-An implementation of the MadNet based on ResNet
+An implementation of the MadNet based on ResNet.
+"MadNet: Using a MAD Optimization for Detecting Adversarial Attack" (arxiv)

 ## Requirements
 - tensorflow == 1.14.0